simplykool123/furnili/replit.md

 - BOQ reference linking for traceability and stock validation.
 - Dynamic pricing using current product prices and fixed cost recording upon project completion.
 - Automatic stock deduction when issued and restoration if cancelled/rejected/deleted, with audit trails.
+- Role-based workflow: Admin/Manager can approve and issue, Store Incharge can issue approved requests.

 #### Reporting & Analytics
 - Role-specific dashboards with key metrics.